item28

 converts to

-The repeating section is called the repetend.
+FYI: The repeating section is called the repetend.

 The bar denotes the part that repeats and is called the vinculum.